 Ultimately the infotainment list site model is a publishing play.

 Once you have traffic, you work to optimize your RPMs as much as possible, but this model is never going to bring amazing visitor values.
 Your goal is volume.

-I use the quick adsense plugin to insert Adsense ads within the content, at paragraph 2, paragraph 5, and paragraph 8.
+I use the quick Adsense plugin to insert Adsense ads within the content, in paragraph 2, paragraph 5, and paragraph 8.
 I then have Taboola ad units at the bottom.

 This will get you to about $4-5 RPMs for an infotainment list article site, though some keywords will naturally attract higher RPMs because they’re in industries with more advertisers.

 Tip – I highly recommend linking your Adsense account to Google Analytics so you can see a page by page breakdown of your RPMs.